wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 just as if an `AckInv` has been received.
 In addition, if the ACK counter on the address is not zero, then it will also be decremented.
 If the ACK counter reaches zero, the invalidation has been completed, which will cause the flag `done` to be set.
+The helper function `sendAckPut()` is also called, if flag `sendWritebackAck_` is set, to send the `AckPut` back to complete the eviction operation in the upper cache.

 The method then performs local state transition.
 If the state is stable, or is `S_B`, meaning that the event is an unsolicited eviction, no state transition is needed.